kareematout/ProfMeet/ReadMe.txt

 # Name of application: ProfMeet
-# Version: 0.5
+# Version: 0.6

 # who did what:
-1. Lydia Essombe-Mpacko - Define Courses Page
+1. Lydia Essombe-Mpacko - Schedule Controller
-2. Kareem Atout - Define Semester's Time Slots Page
+2. Kareem Atout -
-3. Anita Huang - Courses Table
+3. Anita Huang -
-4. Kyle Chu - Time Slots Table
+4. Kyle Chu -

 # Any other instruction that users need to know: